 The starting target was 30% - not very impressive in view of the avalanche of e-waste!
 It will gradually rise to 80% in 2030.
 While welcoming a legally enforceable scheme and the establishment of drop-off centres across the country, we are continuing to campaign for a much better outcome.

-The federal government reviewed the scheme in 2015 and has now announced the targets will be increased to 50% (and rising) from 2016 (instead of 37%), but it will still be many years before 80%, let alone 100% is achieved.
-A ban e-waste to landfill will hurry them up.
+The federal government reviewed the scheme in 2015 and has now announced the targets will be increased to 50% (and rising), instead of 37% from 2016 , but it will still be many years before 80%, let alone 100% is achieved.
+A ban on e-waste to landfill will hurry them up.
+South Australia, the ACT and Victoria have instituted bans - check out the Vic policy assessment here.